September 4, 2025

 - VEED Review, Ricky B.

 “I think it's slightly higher priced than I'd like to pay, considering other apps are about half the monthly price.
-It has features others don't, so that would be a plus.
+It has features that others don't, so that would be a plus.
 I think the noise removal or audio isolation could be clearer; it sounds like you're in a bubble sometimes.”

 - VEED Review, Jordan B.